araobp/myphotos/README.md

 I have been enjoying and developing this app over a half year in my free time.

 This project has been dependent on React as a frontend library and SpringBoot as a backend framework.
-Java app on SpringBoot has been running on Heroku.
+The Java app on SpringBoot has been running on Heroku...
 Unfortunately, [this announcement](https://blog.heroku.com/next-chapter) made me sad.

 I leave "heroku-connect" branch intact and switch back to "main" branch.